-It is essential to our purpose that we begin by looking at classes of predicates that emerge from syntactic patterning as primary data.
-In the literature of configurational syntax, classes of verbs that surface from the observation of shared syntactic behaviors are often considered derivatively incidental rather than fundamental to theoretical motivation.
+It is essential to our purpose that we begin by looking at classes of predicates that emerge from syntactic patterning as primary data In the literature of configurational syntax, classes of verbs that surface from the observation of shared syntactic behaviors are often considered derivatively incidental rather than fundamental to theoretical motivation.

-Here are a set of crucially important classic raising/control distinctions presented by (Landau, 2013, p.
+Here are a set of crucially important classic raising/control distinctions presented by (Landau, Control in Generative Grammar, 2013, p.
 10) 28